outdreamer/build-a-cure/docs/tasks/example_scripts/README.md

     - tyrosine might also be implicated, which is a precursor to T3, which can influence cancer - given that T3 analogues like T2AA can inhibit PCNA's activity, tyrosine could be useful, but it might have the opposite effect, so Id avoid supplementing with that just in case

-    - how else could these substances have been found? the following pages had some of these substances (neuroprotective drugs, triggers of positive neural processes, articles about anxiolytic substances, citations/usages of an article about a key inflammatory variable):
+    - how else could these substances have been found? the following pages, which are results from a search like "citicoline" "withaferin" "lactoferrin" "uncaria" "atorvastatin", had some of these substances (neuroprotective drugs, triggers of positive neural processes, articles about anxiolytic substances, citations/usages of an article about a key inflammatory variable):
     	- https://www.science.gov/topicpages/a/acid-induced+microglial+activation
     	- https://www.science.gov/topicpages/p/potential+neuroprotective+drugs.html
     	- https://www.jci.org/articles/view/11830/citations